learn-co-curriculum/react-hooks-forms-submit/README.md

 ## Submitting a Controlled Form

 Now that we've learned how to control a form with state, we want to set up a way to submit our form.
-For this, we use a different type of event listener, `onSubmit`, added to the `form` in JSX:
+For this, we add the `onSubmit` event listener to our `form`
+element:

 ```jsx
 return (